kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 - CPU, GPU, etc.
 - charged by:
 	- charged **per hour/second**
-		- hour - corresponds to duration
+		- hour - corresponds to duration—how long you're using the machine
 	- varies by instance type
+		- CPU, RAM, Storage
 	- by location
 		- you can choose the region
 		- per region has a difference in price
 	- cost always depends on the use case
 	- *per second is for Linux only*

-*Note: we use Cloud Pricing Calculators to estimate how much it will cost you if you would opt for cloud or on-premise* *We have NO computations for Midterms*
+*Note: We use Cloud Pricing Calculators to estimate how much it will cost you if you would opt for cloud or on-premise*

+*We WON'T have computations for Midterms*

 ## Storage
 - charged by: